kaisei-kto/discord.js-template/README.md

 > # The template is using my [discord.js framework](https://github.com/kaisei-kto/dkto.js)
 ---

+> ## MAKE SURE THAT YOU DO SET PERMISSIONS UNDER COMMANDS' CONFIG
+> ## OTHERWISE PERMISSIONS WILL NOT WORK PROPERLY
+> #### this is due to Discord blocking endpoint for setting slash commands permissions, so it is now hard-coded
+---

 ## Slash Command Template
 - Command Handler
 - Events Handler